nice-digital/consultations/README.md

 1. Install [KDiff](http://kdiff3.sourceforge.net/) to be able see diffs from integration tests
 2. Install [SQL Server](https://www.microsoft.com/sql-server) and [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms)
-3. Restore Consultations database in SSMS and set account running visual studio as db_owner (Your domain username or SUDO account if running as administrator)
+3. Create a blank database called "Consultations" using SSMS.
+Set account running visual studio as db_owner (Your domain username or SUDO account if running as administrator)
+4. Optionally restore Consultations database from a backup. (if left blank, EF Migrations will run and create everything)
-4. Clone the project `git clone git@github.com:nice-digital/consultations.git`
+5. Clone the project `git clone git@github.com:nice-digital/consultations.git`
-5. Open _Consultations.sln_
+6. Open _Consultations.sln_
-6. Paste database connection string into DefaultConnection in secrets.json file (see "Secrets" below for format)
+7. Create user secrets
    - right click on project
    - select 'manage user secrets'
-   - paste contents of secrets.json (from another dev) to replace the defualt text here.
+   - paste contents of secrets.json (from another dev)
+	 - OR copy and paste the default user secrets from the Secrets section below
+8. Replace the {DatabaseServer} and {DatabaseName} in the connection string with the details from the database created in step 3.
+SQLServer Express often creates an instance, so your local server name might be in the form of {LaptopName}//SQLEXPRESS
+9. Ask devops for read access to our current deployment pipeline and copy all the test environment values for the following secrets file sections
+   - Logging
+	 - Feeds
+	 - WebAppConfiguration
+	 - Encryption
+	 - ConsultationList
+10. Set WebAppConfiguration PostLogoutRedirectUri to "http://niceorg:81"
+11. Set WebAppConfiguration RedirectUri to "http://niceorg:81/signin-auth0"
-7. Press F5 to run the project in debug mode
+12. Press F5 to run the project in debug mode
-8. Dependencies will download (npm and NuGet) so be patient on first run
+13. Dependencies will download (npm and NuGet) so be patient on first run
-9. The app will run in IIS Express on http://localhost:52679/
+14. The app will run in IIS Express on http://localhost:44306/
-10. cd into _consultations\Comments\ClientApp_
-    run 'npm install --only=dev'
-    run 'npm run build'
+15. Optionally (but recommended) install Volta to ensure the correct node version is used [Volta](https://volta.sh/)
-    run `npm start` if Startup is using `UseProxyToSpaDevelopmentServer`.
+16. Open up a powershell terminal with administrator priviledges cd into _consultations\Comments\ClientApp_ run 'npm ci' run `npm start` if Startup is using `UseProxyToSpaDevelopmentServer`.
 This runs a react dev server on http://localhost:3000/.
-11. Run `npm test` in a separate window to run client side tests in watch mode
+17. Run `npm test` in a separate window to run client side tests in watch mode
-12. If the application has a URL like https://niceorg:44306/ You may need to add a line to your hosts file (C:\Windows\System32\drivers\etc\hosts) pointing "niceorg" at 127.0.0.1
+18. If the application has a URL like https://niceorg:44306/ You may need to add a line to your hosts file (C:\Windows\System32\drivers\etc\hosts) pointing "niceorg" at 127.0.0.1
-13. You may need to create a Self Signed Certificate for "niceorg" on your machine and bind it to port 44306 to stop browser warnings, more detailed instructions below
+19. You may need to create a Self Signed Certificate for "niceorg" on your machine and bind it to port 44306 to stop browser warnings, more detailed instructions below
-14. If you don't have it already, you will need to go into Identity Management for the environment you are working in e.g. https://test-identityadmin.nice.org.uk/ and give youself Administrator access to Consultations.
+20. If you don't have it already, you will need to go into Identity Management for the environment you are working in e.g. https://test-identityadmin.nice.org.uk/ and give youself Administrator access to Consultations
-15. Install Redis locally on your machine.
-Instructions below.
+21. Install Redis locally on your machine.
+Instructions below

+### Integration With Indev

+Consultations ties in closely with Indev.
+You can integrate with test indev or run indev locally

+## Test Indev

+Following the instructions above should integrate with test indev.

+The data in test indev can be patchy.
+Creating a new consultation from scratch is recommended.

+## Local Indev

+Coming soon...

+## Creating a consultation in Indev

+1. Create a new project
+2. Go to Timeline and click Consultation
+3. Set the start date and end date, ensure that today's date is between the two dates
+4. Set the consultation number as 1
+5. Hit save
+6. Go to Upload and drag in any templated guidance document.
+7. Set the type as "Draft Consultation Document (online commenting)"
+8. Hit Upload and wait for the message to say "Converted!" then hit Close
+9. Schedule the guidance for Now and hit Save
+10. go to https://test-indev.nice.org.uk/golive and hit Go Live

+If you go to your consultations list and search for the consultation you just created it should be there.
+Clicking on the consultation should take you to the guidance page with all the links to add comments etc...

 ### Creating Self Signed Certificate for niceorg